Employee Leave Under FMLA, ADA, and Workers' Comp: Navigating Overlapping and Conflicting Leave Laws

 Avoiding Pitfalls With Accommodation, Retaliation/Discrimination; Handling Light Duty, Company Policy Violations and Discipline

-This CLE webinar will provide employers’ counsel with best practices to reduce the risk of lawsuits or government action for employee leave violations under FMLA, ADA or workers’ compensation laws, and paid sick leave laws.
-The panel will outline an employer’s obligations under each of the laws and common areas of confusion and liability.
+This CLE course will provide employers' counsel with best practices to reduce the risk of lawsuits or government action for employee leave violations under FMLA, ADA, or workers' compensation laws, as well as paid sick leave laws.
+The panel will outline an employer's obligations under each of the laws and common areas of confusion and liability.

 - Workers' compensation

 - Paid sick leave laws